Eliminate Debt

 Filing For Chapter 7 Bankruptcy

-- Attend a Meeting of Creditors – You will have to attend a meeting about a month after initially filing.
-Here, the Trustee assigned to you will determine your assets that cannot be protected, and will sell these assets for the benefit of the creditor.
+2. Attend a Meeting of Creditors – You will have to attend a meeting about a month after initially filing.
 Despite its name, creditors rarely attend these meetings.

-- You will be discharged of your debts – 2 months after your meeting, if all goes well, you will will be discharged from your debts.
+3. You will be discharged of your debts – 2 to 3 months after your meeting, if all goes well, you will will be discharged from your debts.
 You will be able to have a clean slate, and can start preparing for your new financial future.

 Debts That Chapter 7 Bankruptcy Does Not Discharge